-So, for that reason, this article will cover everything, from fundamental accounts receivable definitions to advanced optimisation tactics.
-We’ll go over the AR lifecycle, management practices, and how technology can transform your AR into a valuable asset, improving cash flow and promoting corporate success in the long term.
+We will cover the AR lifecycle, best practices for AR, and how technology can help transform your AR into a valuable asset to help improve cash flow and company success over the long term.

 What is Accounts Receivable (AR)?